department-of-veterans-affairs/vagov-content/pages/disability/eligibility/illnesses-within-one-year-of-discharge.md

 ### How do I get these benefits?

-You’ll need to file a claim for benefits.
-When you file, you’ll have to show that your illness is at least 10% disabling.
-(For example, you may include a doctor’s report showing that you’re taking medicine for your high blood pressure.)
-You’ll also need to show that the illness appeared within 1 year after being discharged from active service. <br>
+You’ll need to file a claim and submit your evidence (supporting documents). <br>

 **Your evidence will need to show that both of these are true of your illness:**
 - It's at least 10% disabling.
 (For example, you may submit a doctor’s report showing that you’re taking medicine for your high blood pressure.)